FantasiaMoney/ROVER-FETCH-PRODUCTION/README.md

 # Description
 ```
-0) SafeMoon based token.
+NFTs with stake (for case if we will want this)

 1) Only Stake contract can mint new NFT.

 2) User can get NFT in 2 ways.
 Via get stake rewards, one time per address (proof of stake) or just buy from stake via ETH(BNB or MATIC dependse on chain).

-3) SF token with ExcludedFromTransferLimit for manage stake limit and allow stake transfer to user more than max limit. for case if user gained more than max limit in stake duration.
+Stake/Fetch/Sale

-4) Burn % of pool share in fetch deposits.
+1) Cut % of pool share (or WTOKEN) in fetch deposits.

-5) Enable/disable burn in fetch.
+2) Enable/disable cut in fetch

+3) Change able commision for cut in from 1% to 5%

-6) Fetch with split 20% SALE and 80% DEX (can be changed in splitFormula).
+4) Fetch with split SALE and DEX (can be changed in splitFormula).

-7) Remove inCaseRewardsStuck in stake

-8) White list for sale and fetch
+5) White list for sale and stake (users can not use sale or stake directly)

-9) antiDumpingDelay in stake (users can not claim a certain period )
+6) antiDumpingDelay in stake (users can not claim a certain period)

-10) Split sale with LDManager (LD manager add LD with ETH and Tokens on his own balance and then burn pool shares)
+7) Split sale with LDManager (LD manager add LD with ETH and Tokens on his own balance and then burn pool shares)

-11) Remove withdarw Unused from sale
+8) Add finish (burn remains tokens) in sale and LD manager

-12) Add finish() and migrate() to sale and LDmanager
+9) Add migrate() to sale and LDmanager and vice versa, or to new versions of sale or LD manager

+10) Remove withdarw unused from sale

+11) Remove inCaseRewardsStuck in stake

+Safemoon token

+3) We have SF based based token, we only add ExcludedFromTransferLimit for manage stake limit and allow stake transfer to user more than max limit.

+For case if user gained more than max limit transfer in stake duration.

 ```